 All professional procurements should have been completed prior to CDBG application preparation and submission.
 For example, prior to CDBG application submission, both grant application services and grant administration services should be solicited using the same Request for Proposal (RFP).
-This avoids the appearance of a conflict of interest that can be created when a grant writer in a later procurement process submits and receives an award grant administration services.
-This approach is also applicable for for engineering/architectural services.
+This avoids the appearance of a conflict of interest that can be created when a grant writer in a later procurement process submits and receives an award administration services. approach for arant This is also applicable for engineering/architectural services.